-Stacked cabling with forty DAEs in a VNX7500 Block platform
+Stacked cabling with twenty DAEs in a VNX5700 Block platform

-Figure 89 on page 105 and Figure 90 on page 106 show a third example of a VNX7500 Block platform with three racks and forty DAEs (all are 2U, 25 disk drive DAEs) or a VNX7500 platform with a total of 1000 disk drives.
-This example shows the stacked cabling with three 40U racks, the first rack having thirteen DAEs, the second rack having twenty DAEs, and the third and final rack having seven DAEs.
+Figure 88 on page 103 shows a third example of a VNX5700 Block platform with twenty DAEs (all are 2U, 25 disk drive DAEs) or a VNX5700 platform with a total of 500 disk drives.
+This example shows the stacked cabling with two 40U racks, the first rack having fifteen DAEs and the second and final rack having five DAEs.

-Note: If you want to use the 3U, 15 disk drive DAE, six 40U racks would be necessary.
+Note: In the example in Figure 88 on page 103, the 2U, 25 disk drive DAE is used.
+If you want to use the 3U, 15 disk drive DAE, three 40U racks would be necessary.
 Each 40U rack can accommodate up to thirteen DAEs (ten DAEs per Bus) without difficulty.
 So, in this situation, the first rack would have nine DAEs (reserving 6U of space for File hardware).
-The second through fifth racks would have thirteen DAEs each.
-And, the six and final rack would have five DAEs for a total DAE count of sixty-six with a disk drive count of 990.
+The second rack would have thirteen DAEs.
+And, the third and final rack would have eleven DAEs for a total DAE count of thirty-three having a disk drive count of 495.

-The SAS ports on the 6-Gb/s SAS I/O module in each SP of the VNX7500 platform SPE are labeled 0, 1, 2 and 3.
+The SAS ports on the 6-Gb/s SAS I/O module in each SP of the VNX5700 platform SPE are labeled 0 and 1.

-In Figure 89 on page 105 and Figure 90 on page 106, notice that each DAE device supports two completely redundant buses on LCC A and LCC B.
+In Figure 88 on page 103, notice that each DAE device supports two completely redundant buses (LCC A and LCC B).

-Since forty DAEs are available for a maximum of 1000 disk drives, it is recommended that the DAEs be load balanced.
+Since twenty DAEs are available for a maximum of 500 disk drives, it is recommended that the DAEs be load balanced.
 To do this, it is recommended that you daisy-chain the DAEs for the most efficient load balancing.
-So, in Figure 89 on page 105 and Figure 90 on page 106, four buses (Bus 0, Bus 1, Bus 2, and Bus 3) are available.
+So, in Figure 88 on page 103, two buses (Bus 0 and Bus 1) are available.